3nachePaul/Introducere-in-Robotica---Proiect/README.md

 }
 ```

+## Overview
+Initializes the components and prepares the system for operation.
+Sets up communication with the serial monitor and OLED display.
+Configures the servo motor, LEDs, rotary encoder, and button.
+Prepares interrupts for encoder handling and seeds the random number generator.
+Runs initial animations, locks the safe, and generates a new code.

 The `setup` function is called once when the microcontroller starts.
 It initializes various components and sets up the initial state of the system.

 ### Serial.begin(9600);